 Over the years, Surya has brought many Tibetan lamas to this country to teach and start centers and retreats.
 As founder of the Western Buddhist Teachers Network with the Dalai Lama, he regularly helps organize its international Buddhist Teachers Conferences.
-He is also active in interfaith dialogue and charitable projects in the Third World.
+He is also active in interfaith dialogue and charitable projects in low-income countries.
 In recent years, Lama Surya has turned his efforts and focus towards youth and contemplative education initiatives, what he calls “True higher education and wisdom for life training.”

-Lama Surya Das is a sought after speaker and lecturer, teaching and conducting meditation retreats and workshops around the world.
-He is a published author, translator, chant master (see Chants to Awaken the Buddhist Heart CD, with Stephen Halpern), and a regular blog contributor at The Huffington Post, as well as his own AskTheLama.com blog site where he shares his thoughts and answers questions from the public each week.
+Lama Surya Das is a sought-after speaker and lecturer, teaching and conducting meditation retreats and workshops around the world.
+He is a published author, translator, chant master (see Chants to Awaken the Buddhist Heart CD, with Stephen Halpern), and a regular contributor at the Be Here Now Network with his Awakening Now Podcast, as well as his own AskTheLama.com blog site where he shares his thoughts and answers questions from the public each week.

 Surya is the author of fourteen books:

 - The Snow Lion’s Turquoise Mane: Wisdom Tales from Tibet (1992)

 - *Awakening the Buddha Within: Tibetan Wisdom for the Western World (1998)